 Verification is a process where Linfield College is required, per federal law, to compare results from a student’s Free Application for Federal Student Aid (FAFSA) with required acceptable documentation.
 The Office of Financial Aid at Linfield will request acceptable documentation from the student to verify the accuracy of the completed FAFSA, and if there are any differences Linfield will submit corrections back into the federal processor and the student will receive an updated FAFSA reflecting the corrections.

 The U.S. Department of Education (ED) selects students for the process of verification.
-All students enrolled in the adult degree program (ADP) that are federally selected for verification, and have financial need, are verified before they are sent their financial aid award notification.
-ADP students will not receive a full financial aid award until verification is complete, however, they will be awarded merit-based scholarships and tuition remission.
+All students enrolled in the online and continuing education program (OCE) that are federally selected for verification, and have financial need, are verified before they are sent their financial aid award notification.
+OCE students will not receive a full financial aid award until verification is complete, however, they will be awarded merit-based scholarships and tuition remission.
 Students not selected for verification by ED may be chosen for institutional verification at the discretion of the Financial Aid Administrator (FAA).
 Linfield will resolve any conflicting information, whether or not the student was selected for verification.
 Students who submit verification documentation unsolicited will have their documentation reviewed by Linfield and compared to their FAFSA to ensure accuracy of the FAFSA.
 If the data conflicts Linfield will submit a correction to ED, and notify the student of any revisions to their financial aid award.

 Ultimately, if a student does not complete the verification process by the end of their enrollment period, they may be ineligible for financial aid.
 In some cases, the student may be eligible for a late disbursement after the term is over, or in cases where the student is no longer enrolled.
 Late disbursements may occur when a students’ verification has been completed, and ED has processed the FAFSA output document with an official Expected Family Contribution (EFC) while the student was still enrolled.
 Generally, a student ceases to be eligible for aid once the student has finished the term and is no longer enrolled.